Civic Learning and Democratic Engagement Meetings

 Answering the call.

-AASCU and our members play a vital role in reimagining a postsecondary education system centered on ensuring equitable value and reimagining our postsecondary system as an instrument to create a stronger and more just society together.
+AASCU and our members play a vital role in reimagining a postsecondary education system centered on ensuring value and reimagining our postsecondary system as an instrument to create a stronger and more just society together.

 Task Force Goals: